SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-02-02-unityuiessentialslaunch.markdown

 [![3560_Unity 3D GUI Essentials_0](/Images/wordpress/2014/11/3560_Unity-3D-GUI-Essentials_0-243x300.jpg)](http://darkgenesis.zenithmoon.com/portfolio/unity-3d-ui-essentials/)

-Just in time for February, my latest title [Unity 3D UI Essentials](http://darkgenesis.zenithmoon.com/portfolio/unity-3d-ui-essentials/ "Unity 3D UI Essentials"), has now burst forward on to all leading bookstores, in both electronic and print formats (whichever takes your fancy).&nbsp; It has certainly been a fun and wild ride producing this unique title. &nbsp;A title that takes the new Unity UI system for a wild ride and brings along it’s pals, such as the new Unity EventSystem and of course its best friend Open Source code.
+Just in time for February, my latest title [Unity 3D UI Essentials](http://darkgenesis.zenithmoon.com/portfolio/unity-3d-ui-essentials/ "Unity 3D UI Essentials"), has now burst forward on to all leading bookstores, in both electronic and print formats (whichever takes your fancy).
+It has certainly been a fun and wild ride producing this unique title.
+A title that takes the new Unity UI system for a wild ride and brings along it’s pals, such as the new Unity EventSystem and of course its best friend Open Source code.
 (See the [product page](http://darkgenesis.zenithmoon.com/portfolio/unity-3d-ui-essentials/ "Unity 3D UI Essentials") for the title for more info)

-> ### \*Note, the Unity 3D UI Essentials launch party is now Finished&nbsp;and the winners have been notified.
+> ### \*Note, the Unity 3D UI Essentials launch party is now Finished and the winners have been notified.
 > Shall follow up with a result post once the winners accept.

-It follows on from the hugely successfully title [Mastering Unity 2D Game Development](http://darkgenesis.zenithmoon.com/portfolio/mastering-unity-2d-game-development/ "Mastering Unity 2D Game Development") which was released late last year.&nbsp; In fact if you have been following me closely, you will know that I have actually been writing books constantly (first M2D for a year and now this title) for over a year and a half now (not something I recommend if you like your sanity).
+It follows on from the hugely successfully title [Mastering Unity 2D Game Development](http://darkgenesis.zenithmoon.com/portfolio/mastering-unity-2d-game-development/ "Mastering Unity 2D Game Development") which was released late last year.
+In fact if you have been following me closely, you will know that I have actually been writing books constantly (first M2D for a year and now this title) for over a year and a half now (not something I recommend if you like your sanity).

 In celebration for this launch I have been working hard behind the scenes, twisting arms and generally chasing down all my favours to bring you an amazing deal.